mhonert/chess/README.md

 ## Attributions
 * Images for the chess pieces come from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces)
-* The opening book was generated based upon a selected set of chess games from the [FICS Games Database](https://www.ficsgames.org)
+* The opening book was generated from a selection of chess games from the [FICS Games Database](https://www.ficsgames.org)